Ticker League

 • Divide 72 by an annual growth rate (in %) to estimate how many years it takes to double your money.

-• The exact answer is ln(2)/ln(1+r); the Rule of 72 is a back-of-the-envelope shortcut.
+• The exact answer is ln(2) / ln(1 + r); the Rule of 72 is a back-of-the-envelope shortcut.

 • Rule of 72 is most accurate at rates between 4% and 12%; 69.3 or 70 work better at very low rates.

-What is the Rule of 72?
+How the Rule of 72 works

-The Rule of 72 is a fast mental shortcut for compound growth.
-Divide 72 by your annual rate to estimate how long it takes for an investment to double.
-At 6%, money doubles in roughly 12 years.
-At 9%, in roughly 8.
-The trick has been used by traders, savers, and economics students for centuries because the answer is usually within a fraction of a year of the exact mathematical solution.
+The Rule of 72 is a mental shortcut for compound growth: divide 72 by an annual growth rate (in percent) to estimate how many years it takes an investment to double.
+At 6% money doubles in about 12 years; at 9%, about 8.
+It is usually within a fraction of a year of the exact answer.

 Worked example

 You earn 6% on a savings account.
-Doubling time ≈ 72 / 6 = 12 years.
-Exact: ln(2)/ln(1.06) ≈ 11.9 years.
-The shortcut is off by about 1%, well within the precision you need for back-of-napkin planning.
+The shortcut is off by about 1% — well within the precision you need for back-of-napkin planning.

 When the Rule of 72 is most accurate